Participant Info

 - About Me

-I am an assistant professor of history at Trinity University in San Antonio, Texas.
-I completed my Ph.D. in modern Chinese history at Stanford University in 2016, and I received my B.A. in History and Asian Studies from the Indiana University of Pennsylvania in 2008.
+I am an associate professor of history and co-chair of Women and Gender Studies at Trinity University in San Antonio, Texas.
+I am also a Public Intellectual Fellow at the National Committee on US-China Relations, a Wilson Center China Fellow, and the Book Review Editor for the Journal of Asian studies.
+I completed my Ph.D. in modern Chinese history at Stanford University in 2016, and received my B.A. in History and Asian Studies from the Indiana University of Pennsylvania in 2008.
+I am a fourth-generation Italian-American originally from Lakewood, Colorado.

 - Recent Publications